 If a program is full, “Apply to Waitlist” will appear next to the program instead of “Select.”
 Clicking on that link allows a potential participant’s name to be put on a Waiting List for that program, however, the participant is not enrolled.
 Should space become available, staff will contact you using the email address provided and to facilitate registration if participation is still desired.

 All refunds are subject to approval and a $20 processing fee.
 Full refunds, less the processing fee, may be given if requested prior to the first day of classes or with a doctor’s medical note.
 After the first day of classes has passed, only partial refunds will be considered.
 Refunds may take 2-3 weeks to be processed.
 Refunds or credits will not be given after the conclusion of a program.

 Rental skates are available on a first-come, first-served basis and are included in the class fee.
 Most arenas provide both hockey and recreational ice skates although recreational skates are recommended for Step 1 skaters.
 You are welcome to use your own skates, however, double blade skates are not permitted.

-- Skates should fit snugly and be worn with one pair of thin socks or tights; for maximum ankle support and to prevent injury, skates should be laced securely all the way to to the top of the boot; if a skater’s heel lifts up and down, smaller skates should be worn
+Skates should fit snugly and be worn with one pair of thin socks or tights; for maximum ankle support and to prevent injury, skates should be laced securely all the way to the top of the boot; if a skater’s heel lifts up and down, smaller skates should be worn

-- A helmet, such as a bike helmet or HECC approved helmet, is required for all Step 1, 2 & 3 Programs
+- A helmet, such as a bike helmet or HECC approved helmet, is required for all Step 1, 2 & 3 Programs.

 - Bruins FUNdamentals and Adult Hockey programs require full equipment.
 Click below for Hockey Equipment guidelines.

 - FMC FS Club Group Class skaters should have their own skates.